shunkino/aca-ghcs/README.md

 ## Contents

-- `infra/main.bicep` – creates an ACR instance, Log Analytics workspace, Container Apps managed environment, container app, and role assignment that grants the app access to pull images from ACR.
+- `infra/main.bicep` – subscription-scope template that creates the resource group, ACR instance, and supporting infrastructure.
+- `infra/containerApp.bicep` – resource-group template that deploys the Container App once an image tag is available in ACR.
-- `infra/dev.bicepparam` – default parameters for a `dev` environment.
+- `infra/dev.bicepparam` – default parameters for the shared infrastructure.
+- `infra/dev-containerApp.bicepparam` – default parameters for the container app deployment.
 - `src/app/main.py` – FastAPI endpoint that logs and returns the current UTC timestamp.
 - `Dockerfile` – builds the application image and exposes port 8080.
 - `.github/workflows/containerapp-deploy.yml` – GitHub Actions workflow that builds the image with `az acr build` and updates the container app revision.